 You'll also see a plaque commemorating the late Lamar Haines and his efforts at wildlife preservation.
 Keep an eye out for pictographs on the rocks in this area.
 Walk around the "depression" in front of the spring house (you'll see a worn trail) and look for a small cave, then on the rock face above it.

 This is a great hike for the kids because of all the exploring there is to do around the old cabin and the nooks and crannies in the rocks.
 Once when I did this hike, I found wee little "shrimp-like" critters swimming around in a pool of water in a bowl-shaped boulder.

 From downtown Flagstaff on Route 66, take Humphreys Street north.
 Turn left at the light onto Ft.
 Valley Rd/Hwy 180.
 Go north on 180 to Snowbowl Rd. on the right.
 Take Snowbowl Rd. about four miles up till you reach the small trailhead parking area on the right.
 This is known as the Lamar Haines trailhead.

 In the winter, you'll see signs for "permit parking only."
 The free backcountry permits are available at the Peaks Ranger Station.

-There are two loop trails here, up to 1.5 miles, with interpretive displays.
-(One loop is handicapped accessible.)
+Enjoy the two loop trails with interpretive displays.
+One loop is handicapped accessible.

 The Watchable Wildlife trail loops through the edge of Kendrick Park, which is a huge meadow surrounded by ponderosa pine and aspen, with excellent views of the San Francisco Peaks and Kendrick Mountain.